Even in this year’s digital edition, Milan Design Week has been keeping up with its highly inspiring standards.

 This creates a local closed loop between fishing – an essential and traditional Norwegian industry – and design.

 These are some of the sustainable products presented during Fuorisalone 2020 that are now featured on SforSustainable.
-To discover them all, look for the Milan Design Week 2020 tag on SforSustainable (opened in a new window/tab)!
+For more sustainable interior design inspiration you're always welcome to visit SforSustainable (opened in a new window/tab)!